How do you get short-term disability approved while pregnant so you can enjoy maternity leave benefits? Is my pregnancy a pre-existing condition?

 Women who apply for short-term disability benefits while pregnant get approved when the coverage begins before conception.
 However, most wait until it is too late.

-You can be denied short-term disability benefits for pregnancy before the coverage effective date.
+You can be denied pregnancy benefits before the effective date of coverage coverage.
 Most policies issued by private insurance companies include legal language, excluding payments for pre-existing health conditions, as noted earlier.

 However, women have four remaining options to apply for maternity leave benefits through other programs.